aeternity/protocol/GENESIS.md

 in order to be able to come up with an initial distribution, since we do not want to wait until the tokens are no longer transferable.

+(***TODO***: find out how many smart contracts are managing AE tokens currently and how many of the initial distribution never moved)

 ## Snapshot

-A snapshot is simply taking the state of the contract, that is the set of `(address, balance)` pairs, and put those into the genesis block.
+A snapshot is simply taking the state of the contract at some height and put the `(address, balance)` pairs into the genesis block.
 This is arguably the simplest solution but it comes with a couple of downsides.

-First of all, it forces us to use the same address scheme as Ethereum, i.e. an address is `KECCAK256(ECDSAPUBKEY(priv_key))[96:255]` or the rightmost 160 bit of the the public keys' Keccak-256 hash, while the current plan is to use EdDSA/ Ed25519 for signatures and use Blake2b instead of Keccak-256.
+First of all, it forces us to use the same address scheme as Ethereum, i.e. an address is `KECCAK256(ECDSAPUBKEY(priv_key))[96:255]` or the rightmost 160 bits of the the public keys' Keccak-256 hash.
+But the current plan is to use EdDSA/ Ed25519 for signatures and use Blake2b instead of Keccak-256.
 (***TODO***: Alternative would be to support multiple signature schemes?
 How much would that increase verification effort/complexity?
 Or )